Claw and Rub-over Setting Technique with Niall Paisley

 - Technical Skills Training

 Stone setting is the art of securing gemstones to a piece of jewellery to make it come alive.
-Niall Paisley, an experienced diamond setter, will show you how to seat your stones securely in your work and showcase their brilliance, while protecting them from dirt and damages.
+Niall Paisley, an experienced diamond setter, will show you how to seat your stones securely in your work and showcase their brilliance while protecting them from dirt and damage.

 Through this comprehensive two-day short course, you will understand the intricacies of two fundamental stone setting techniques: Claw and Rub-over setting.
 Niall will guide you through every step, ensuring that you grasp the nuances of securely positioning gemstones of various shapes.